-The VCE VET Building and Construction program is drawn from a national training package and offers portable qualifications which are recognised throughout Australia.
-These qualifications provide students with a broad range of skills and knowledge to pursue a career or further training in related industries.
-The VCE VET program is designed to give students the opportunity to gain experience across a number of building trades including bricklaying, carpentry, painting and decorating, wall and ceiling lining, wall and floor tiling, solid plastering and stonemasonry.
+The VCE VET Building and Construction program is drawn from a national training package and from Victorian accredited curriculum, and offers portable qualifications which are recognised throughout Australia.
+These qualifications provide students with a broad range of skills and knowledge to pursue a career or further training in a number of building trades within the building sector.
+The VCE VET Building and Construction program is designed to give students the opportunity to gain experience across a number of building trades including bricklaying, carpentry, painting and decorating, wall and ceiling lining, wall and floor tiling, solid plastering and stonemasonry.

 The VCE VET Building and Construction program does not offer scored assessment.